 Miles Wilson is a philanthropic professional with nearly 30 years of experience supporting the U.S. social sector as well as past efforts in Northern Ireland, the Netherlands, and South Africa.
 Miles’ work has covered a broad spectrum of core social sector activities, and he currently serves as the Deputy Director of Education Grantmaking at Ascendium Education Group.
 Miles was most recently a Senior Fellow with the Aspen Institute Forum for Community Solutions.
 This feature, Social Justice and a Relevant Philanthropic Sector, is the fourth in a six-part series of blog posts about his experiences in philanthropy.
 A version of this blog series is running on the Center for Effective Philanthropy website.
-Read the first post in the series here, the second post here, and the third post here.
+Access the entire six-part series here.

 In the last blog post, I discussed the issue with logic models.
 Fortunately, there are other evaluation options out there.
 Among the most promising evaluation approaches includes Developmental Evaluation which is particularly appropriate for social innovation and systems change initiatives.
 Celebrated evaluation expert Dr. Michael Quinn Patton says the following about Developmental Evaluation: “Traditional evaluation aims to control and predict, to bring order to chaos.
 Developmental evaluation accepts such turbulence and the way the world of social innovation unfolds in the face of complexity.
 Developmental evaluation adapts to the realities of complex nonlinear dynamics rather than trying to impose order and certainty on a disorderly and uncertain world.”
 Another is also Adaptive Evaluation which also recognizes the complexity of real life circumstances and operating across contexts and populations.